 The following form is designated as the "Exploratory Form".
 It shall be used for all oil and gas leases on lands classified as nonrestricted lands.
 At the discretion of the commissioner, it may be used for lands classified as restricted, whether categorized as regular or premium:

-"Lease No.

-Application No.
+"Lease No Application n No

 OIL AND GAS LEASE

 (Exploratory Form)

-This agreement, dated , 19, between the state of New Mexico, acting by and through its commissioner of public lands, hereinafter called the "lessor", and , whose address is , hereinafter called the "lessee",
+by and through its commiss , wh ioner of public lands, hereina the state of New Mexico, acting after called the "lessor", and, hereinafter called

+the "lessee",

 Witnesseth: